 In a recent speech at the Private Equity International Conference in New York, Bruce Karpati, Chief of the Securities and Exchange Commission’s (“SEC”) Enforcement Division’s Asset Management Unit, addressed private equity enforcement concerns.

 While the SEC has not traditionally brought many private equity enforcement actions, Mr. Karpati expects that to change.
 Mr. Karpati continued to explain that the industry has rapidly grown and now may rival hedge funds in terms of assets under management.
 Since private fund managers have only recently been required to register, the number of cases against such firms is likely to climb.
 This is further facilitated by the SEC’s efforts to hire industry professionals who are familiar with and specialize in various aspects of the industry.

-For additional information regarding this topic or any other topic, please contact Andrew Deddeh at email@example.com or (619) 278-0020.
+For additional information regarding this topic or any other topic, please contact us at (619) 278-0020 to schedule a consultation.